 First, let’s go over some of the health benefits of rosemary, as that will help you decide if you want to learn more about growing this herb.
 Here are some of the top health benefits of rosemary, both in consuming it and using it for medicinal applications:

-It helps to improve your memory – An excellent medicinal use for rosemary is with your brain and memory health.
+It helps to improve your memory – An excellent medicinal use for rosemary is for your brain and memory health.
 The natural properties in this herb can actually stimulate your cognitive function, which helps to improve your focus, help with overall brain health, and improve how well you retain memories.
 It is an excellent way to work on preventing memory-related diseases like Alzheimer’s.

 You can relieve stress and anxiety – Rosemary doesn’t just help with physical health, but mental and emotional health as well.
 It has soothing effects, which are great for reducing your stress naturally.
 Stress can affect just about every facet of your life, so it is important to find as many different ways to relieve it as possible.
-It can also help with anxiety and mood changes as a result of the stress, anxiety, or hormonal imbalances.
+It can also help with anxiety and mood changes as a result of stress, anxiety, or hormonal imbalances.

-It helps with pain relief – Rosemary has also been used for different types of physical pain, from stomach pain like constipation and abdominal discomfort, to relieving headaches and reducing inflammation that causes joint pain.
+It helps with pain relief – Rosemary has also been used for different types of physical pain, from stomach pain like constipation and abdominal discomfort to relieving headaches and reducing inflammation that causes joint pain.

 Rosemary is good for your immune system – A great thing about many of these herbs, including rosemary, is that they can help to boost your immune system naturally.
 There are antioxidants and anti-inflammatory compounds in the rosemary herb that help to protect your immune system and help your body fight off infections and diseases.